Plasma One Lite Card Review 2026

 SpendNode app screenshot

 Daily Limit selector - User-configurable in-app.
-The effective limit is the lower of the user-set daily preset and your stablecoin collateral market value.
+The effective limit is the lower of the user-set daily preset and your stablecoin balance.

-The custom option allows users to set a daily limit other than the three presets, subject to underwriting and KYC review.
+The custom option allows users to set a daily limit other than the three presets, subject to KYC review.
 We have not tested the upper bound of the custom option.
-The effective spending limit is also bounded by the market value of your stablecoin collateral.
-If collateral drops below outstanding charges, a Liquidation Event triggers per the Card Terms.
+The effective spending limit is also bounded by the market value of your stablecoin balance.

 Restricted Merchant Categories